-As your child gets older, she may be able to get plastic surgery to help fill out her face with skin grafts from her thighs, belly, or scalp.
+As your child gets older, they may be able to get plastic surgery to help fill out their face with skin grafts from their thighs, belly, or scalp.
 Doctors can also use implants and injections of fillers to help reshape facial features.
 People with APL who have extra fat deposits can use liposuction to get rid of some, but fat may build up again.
-Talk to your doctor about what approach for her appearance makes sense and when.
+Talk to your doctor about what approach for their appearance makes sense and when.

 Taking Care of Your Child

 Because this condition affects how you look, care and compassion are as important as medicine.
 Focus on keeping your child healthy and being supportive.